Admissions

 • What is the most important factor in the admissions process?

-To be successful, the candidate must have a high grade from English at the HL level.
+To be successful, the candidate must have a high grade in English at the “extended” level.

 • Are there any limits imposed on the number of places offered this year?

-We are allowed to admit 197 candidates and there are 5 more places for students transferred from other universities.
+We are allowed to admit 180 candidates.
+There are also 5 more places for students transferred from other universities.

 • Can one become a translator after graduating from the ASC?

 The American Studies Center does not offer any practical translation skills classes.
-That said, many of our alumni, who learned their translation skills elsewhere, specialize in translations of American text, that is, text requiring good knowledge of American culture and society.
+That said, many of our alumni specialize in translations of American texts, which require a good knowledge of American culture and society.

 • What are the requirements for BA dissertations?